 - Santorini in March (30% Crowded): A noticeable change occurs in March from the previous 3 months.
 There is less rain, more sun, and warmer temperatures.
 This can be a nice time to visit for hikers and sightseers but visitors should pack for some rain and cool nights.
 By the end of March, most hotels and restaurants are open.
 (Average Max Temperature: 16°C. Average Rainfall: 32mm.)

 - Santorini in April (40% Crowded): A great month for hiking, sightseeing, and touring the wineries.
 On warm years it’s possible to have a few beach days at the end of the month.
 (Average Max Temperature: 19°C. Average Rainfall: 12mm.)

-- Santorini in May (60% Crowded): There’s a big differences between early May (when cool overcast days can still be common) and late May (when the days are consistently sunny and warm).
-May is the month when the beach towns dust off the cob webs and open for business.
+- Santorini in May (60% Crowded): There’s a big difference between early May (when cool overcast days can still be common) and late May (when the days are consistently sunny and warm).
+May is the month when the beach towns dust off the cobwebs and open for business.
 (Average Max Temperature: 22°C. Average Rainfall: 7mm.)

 - Santorini in June (75% Crowded): June is a hot sunny month and the start of beach season when tourists arrive in large numbers.
 (Average Max Temperature: 26°C. Average Rainfall: 0.3mm.)

 - July Weather on Santorini (95% Crowded): Hot and sunny.
 Along with August July is the busiest month on Santorini.
 Book rooms at least 3 months in advance for July visits – 6 months in advance for luxury hotels.
 (Average Max Temperature: 27°C. Average Rainfall: 0.9mm.)